ybalkind/davidklaing.github.io/notes/articles/seeing-like-a-state.md

 ---
 layout: page
-title: "Seeing Like a State (Scott Alexander and Venkatesh Rao)"
+title: "Seeing Like a State — Scott Alexander and Venkatesh Rao"
 published: true
 ---